pupil-labs/pyuvc/WINDOWS_USER.md

 7. Verify in device manager it is correctly replaced.
 Should be listed under a new category libusbK USB Devices

-8. download the whell file from the releases page and do `pip install uvc-0.7.2-cp35-cp35m-win_amd64.whl`
+8. download the latest wheel file from: https://github.com/pupil-labs/pyuvc/releases and do `pip install --upgrade <name of latest wheel file here>`

 At this point the uvc extension should be able to locate and stream from your web camera.